ropensci-archive/ccafs/README.md

 on the <http://ccafs-climate.org/data/> page.
 The other data sets are not open.

-Currently, we don't provide a way to search for what data is available.
-You have to know what you want, or you can list what is available, and then pick files from the list.
-Though there's not a lot of information in the metadata returned from S3.

-We'll work on incorporating a way to search - currently there is no solution.

 ## Citations

 Cite CCAFS data following their guidelines at <http://ccafs-climate.org/about/>